 The Trefoil Guild's 75th anniversary was marked in 2018 under the theme of 'Celebrate Together, and in 2019 a new challenge programme, "STARS" was launched, encouraging Trefoil Guild members to work together as well as individually on a range of challenges.

-In 1971 the minimum age for Trefoil Guild was lowered from 21 to 18, and in 1973 a special group, 'Link' was set up for younger members aged 18-30 from both Scouting and Guiding. the idea had originated with Lady Alport, the then President of Trefoil Guild, to create a group which would link ex-Rangers and ex-Venture Scouts.
-Discussions took place between the Girl Guide and Scout Associations with a view to forming a joint support group for the new section, unfortunately due to a difference of opinion this was rejected by the Scouts, so the Trefoil Guild proceeded with the plan.
+In 1971 the minimum age for Trefoil Guild was lowered from 21 to 18, and in 1973 a special group, 'Link' was set up for younger members aged 18-30 from both Scouting and Guiding.
+The idea had originated with Lady Alport, the then President of Trefoil Guild, to create a group which would link ex-Rangers and ex-Venture Scouts.
+Discussions took place between the Girl Guide and Scout Associations with a view to forming a joint support group for the new section, unfortunately due to a difference of opinion this was rejected by the Scouts, so the Trefoil Guild proceeded with the plan alone.
 LINK began as part of the Thinking Day celebrations in 1973, with their own special badge.
 Although it aimed to cater for former Guiding and Scouting members, it was also open to people who hadn't been part of either organisation.
 The aim of the programme was to combine three areas - social, service, and training.
 Within that, each LINK group planned and ran it's own programme.
 Lady Alport was invited to be LINK's honorary president in 1977, a position she held until her death in 1983.
 LINK held two annual get-togethers each year, in the Easter and August holidays, each hosted by a different LINK group.
-The idea was to provide a voluntary club where former members of either Association could take part in adventurous activities and voluntary work.
-Each LINK set up it's own programme and the aim of LINK was that it would be a Guide-Association based organisation which would help the Guide Association in a range of active ways, whilst also giving social and outdoor activity opportunities to it's members.
+The idea was to provide a voluntary club where former members of either Association could take part in adventurous activities and voluntary work, which would help the Guide Association in a range of active ways, whilst also giving social and outdoor activity opportunities to it's members.

-Although the idea of a youth section for Trefoil Guild was welcomed, membership of LINK tended to be confined to a few enthusiastic groups, who often struggled to attract new younger members.
+Although the idea of a youth section for Trefoil Guild was welcomed, membership of LINK tended to be confined to a few enthusiastic groups, who often struggled to attract new younger members to replace those approaching the upper age limit.
 LINK eventually closed down in 2008, with the members being absorbed into the Trefoil Guild.

 SSAGO is the Student Scout and Guide Organisation.
 It was officially founded in February 1967, but it’s roots go back further than that . . .